AnqiziXu/Final-Project-chi-2/README.md

 	The major libraries we are going to use are ggplot2, jsonlite, and we are also going to elaborate more functions from libraries like tidyr which specialized functions like fill, and ggmap for plotting the points onto real map - easy to see the location of the map, and we can fill the points with different levels, like ones we did for A5 assignment.

 Questions that we will be able to answer with our dataset include:
-Which region have expensive price and which region have cheap price?
-And why this region have such high price?
+- Which region have expensive price and which region have cheap price?
+And why does this region have such a high price?
-How big is the house?
+- How big is the house?
 How much does the house cost per square foot?
-What is the housing condition in a given region?
+- What is the housing condition in a given region?
-Which regions have a higher selling rate?
+- Which regions have a higher selling rate?
-Which regions boast more up-to-date homes?
+- Which regions boast more up-to-date homes?
-When is the right time to sell a house?
+- When is the right time to sell a house?